kbhatnagar97/Revival/DATABASE_SCHEMA.md

 interface UserSession {
   deviceId: string;       // Links to UserDevice - used to track which device session belongs to
   loginAt: Timestamp;     // Session start time - set on AuthProvider login, shown in security log
-  lastSeenAt: Timestamp;  // Session end time heartbeat function for every 30 seconds threshold 1 minute for updating last seen ipAddress?: string;      // IP address of the user - used for security logging location?: {             // Location of the user - used for security logging
+  lastSeenAt: Timestamp;  // Heartbeat function 5 minutes ipAddress?: string;      // IP address of the user - used for security logging location?: {             // Location of the user - used for security logging
     city?: string;          // City of the user - used for security logging